A phase-field version of the Faber--Krahn theorem: Introduction

 \section{Introduction}

 The \textit{Faber--Krahn theorem} states that the principal eigenvalue $\lambda(E)>0$ of the eigenvalue problem

-among all sets $E\subset \R^n$ with $|E|=1$, becomes minimal if $E$ is a ball.
+among all open sets $E\subset \R^n$ with $|E|=1$, becomes minimal if $E$ is a ball.
 In dimension $n=2$, this result was first conjectured by Lord Rayleigh \cite{Rayleigh} and proved independently (under suitable regularity assumptions on the boundary of $E$) by Faber~\cite{Faber} and Krahn~\cite{Krahn}.
 The result holds true in every dimension $n\ge 2$ for general open sets $E$ (see, e.g., \cite[Section~3.2]{Henrot}).
 In other words, if $B$ is an open ball in $\R^n$, then the estimate

-holds for every open set $E\subset \R^n$, cf.~\cite{FuscoFK}.
+holds for every open set $E\subset \R^n$ (cf.~\cite{FuscoFK}).
 The latter result is referred to as the \textit{Faber--Krahn inequality}.

-In this paper, we prove a diffuse interface version of this celebrated result where the boundary of such sets $E$ is approximated by a thin interfacial layer.
+In this paper, we prove a diffuse interface version of this celebrated result where the boundaries of such sets $E$ are approximated by a thin interfacial layer.
 Phase-fields are natural candidates to relax such minimization problems for the purpose of numerical implementation in shape and topology optimization.
 The diffuse interface relaxation for eigenvalue optimization problems via phase-fields was introduced by Bogosel and Oudet \cite{BogoselOudet} and Garcke et al.~\cite{GHKK}.

 In the following, we consider a fixed design domain $\Omega= B_R(0)$ that is an open ball in $\R^n$ centered at the origin with a given finite radius $R>0$.
 Instead of directly working with open sets $E\subset \Omega$, we replace any given set $E$ by a function $\varphi_\eps\colon \Omega \to [0,1]$, the so-called phase-field, such that the region where $\varphi_\eps\approx 1$ approximates $E$ and the region where $\varphi_\eps\approx 0$ approximates $\Omega\backslash E$.
 These regions are separated by a thin transition layer whose width is related to the (usually small) interface parameter $\eps>0$.
 For more details, we refer to Section \ref{SEC:MAIN}.